 Beginning July 1, 2005, pursuant to the newly effective ROC Labor Pension Act, the Company is required to make a monthly contribution for full-time employees in the ROC that elected to participate in the Defined Contribution Plan at a rate no less than 6% of the employee's monthly wages to the employees' individual pension fund accounts at the ROC Bureau of Labor Insurance.
-Expenses recognized in 2019, 2020 and 2021, based on the contribution called for were \$3,316 thousand, \$3,330 thousand and \$3,683 thousand, respectively.
+Expenses recognized in 2020, 2021 and 2022, based on the contribution called for were \$3,330 thousand, \$3,683 thousand and \$3,828 thousand, respectively.

 The Company established a defined contribution plan in the United States that qualifies under Section 401(k) of the Internal Revenue Code.
 This plan covers substantially all employees who meet the service requirement.
 The Company's contribution to the plan may be made at the discretion of the board of directors.
-As now, no contributions have been made by the Company to the plan.
+Expenses recognized in 2020, 2021 and 2022, based on the contribution called for were nil, nil and \$47 thousand, respectively.

 All PRC employees participate in employee social security plans, including pension and other welfare benefits, which are organized and administered by governmental authorities.
 The Company has no other substantial commitments to employees.
 The premiums and welfare benefit contributions that should be borne by the Company are calculated in accordance with relevant PRC regulations, and are paid to the labor and social welfare authorities.
-Expenses recognized based on this plan were \$1,489 thousand, \$707 thousand and \$1,695 thousand for the years ended December 31, 2019, 2020 and 2021, respectively.
+Expenses recognized based on this plan were \$707 thousand, \$1,695 thousand and \$2,088 thousand for the years ended December 31, 2020, 2021 and 2022, respectively.

-Other foreign subsidiaries recognized pension expenses of \$434 thousand, \$497 thousand and \$617 thousand for the years ended December 31, 2019, 2020 and 2021, respectively, for the defined contribution plans based on their respective local government regulations.
+Other foreign subsidiaries recognized pension expenses of \$497 thousand, \$617 thousand and \$564 thousand for the years ended December 31, 2020, 2021 and 2022, respectively, for the defined contribution plans based on their respective local government regulations.